matplotlib/sampledoc/extensions.rst

 Recent versions of Sphinx include built-in support for math.
 There are three flavors:

-  - sphinx.ext.pngmath: uses dvipng to render the equation
+  - sphinx.ext.imgmath: uses dvipng to render the equation

   - sphinx.ext.mathjax: renders the math in the browser using Javascript